ADVANTICS/documentation/charge-controllers/evcc_generic/can_v2.md

 #### HV_Preparing_Hold_Off :id=EV_Status-HV_Preparing_Hold_Off

 Allows the vehicle to delay the transition to powered states (starting from the insulation test) until the HV system is ready.

+Use cases:
+- Make sure the vehicle IMD is disabled before sending cablecheck request.
-Can be used to wait while preparing the HV system for power.
-When the vehicle is ready for power, this signal should be set to 0.
+- Wait while preparing the HV system for power.

+This signal should be set to 0 if the vehicle is ready for power.
 When the charger is plugged-in and this signal is set to 1, the session will block at Communication_Stage.Connected_With_Full_Info state until this signal is set to 0 (and the inlet is locked).

 0=False (Hold off Not Requested), 1=True (Hold off)